 Prepare to be confused.
 If schools need maintenance or rebuilding, or if new places are required, there are several funding pots.
 These have different labels such as:

-for new pupils places (the Government was accused of siphoning money from this pot to free schools
+1 Basic Needs Allocation for new pupils places (the Government was accused of siphoning money from this pot to free schools);

-: for schools urgently needing repair.
+3 Priority School Building Programme: for schools urgently needing repair.
 580 schools applied – less than half (261) were successful.
-46 of these will not receive grants but will be financed by private finance funding
+46 of these will not receive grants but will be financed by private finance funding.

 As well as dividing the funding between maintenance, new places and rebuilding disintegrating schools, the money is subdivided between local authority (LA) schools, Voluntary Aided (VA) schools, free schools, City Technology Colleges (CTCs), sixth-form colleges, academies and NIMSS*.